 Traditional detection algorithms were applied to DAS in the early stages, but they were largely ineffective.
 According to Hull et al. [2017], only 31 DAS events were discovered when monitoring hydraulic stimulation, compared to 785 events on the traditional geophones.
 In addition, Webster et al. [2016] quantifies DAS-based events detection to be a paltry 10 percent of the geophone-based.
 Furthermore, Molteni et al. [2017] demonstrates that DAS is only capable of detecting events of greater magnitude.
 On the other hand, the waveform characteristics of microseismic events recorded on DAS were interesting, displaying modes of transformation as well as reflections and scattering.
-Despite these limitations of event detection capabilities, several attempts have been made to locate the events [Wamriew et al., 2022b, 2021b, Hull et al., 2017, Karrenbach et al., 2017, Molteni et al., 2017, Webster et al., 2016].
+Despite these limitations of event detection capabilities, several attempts have been made to locate the events [Wamriew et al., 2022b, 2021b, Hull et al., 2017, Karrenbach et al., 2017, Molteni et al., 2017, Webster et al., 2016.
 However, while the advantages of DAS-based location, which primarily consist in positioning an event along the fiber axis, became apparent, the symmetry problem that arises from recording on a single fiber severely curtailed the ability to extract unambiguous event locations from recorded waveforms.
 A beamforming approach for event detection and location without azimuthal information was demonstrated by Lellouch et al. [2020] using a single vertical fiber.
 The detection capabilities of DAS were approximately 30% of those of traditional geophones, suggesting a considerable improvement as compared to the use of conventional detection approaches [Mondanos and Coleman, 2019].
 After trace-by-trace picking, Karrenbach et al. [2019] demonstrate that DAS recordings can be used for travel-time minimization in unconventional reservoirs where horizontal DAS fibers are deployed.
 This is based on a known velocity structure and has been demonstrated by Verdon et al. [2020].
-It is possible to generate reasonable uncertainty in spite of cylindrical symmetry by making several assumptions based on production logs.
+In spite of the cylindrical symmetry problem of single vertical fiber-optic DAS measurements, it is possible quantify reasonable uncertainty in the DAS measurements by use of complementary production logs.
 Arrivals in the deviated and vertical regions of the well can be detected for particular events, allowing many previously degenerate planes to be resolved.
 In addition, Verdon et al. [2020] employed deviating well recordings to estimate event location without the necessity for individual channel selection.
 Instead, they used the DAS records to measure numerous geometrical characteristics and localized the events using a constant background model.
 In terms of observed events, they found that downhole DAS surpassed a surface recording array, which is routinely employed for microseismic monitoring [Eisner et al., 2010], by nearly an order of magnitude.